Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Purdue Stats and Trends

-- Thus far this season Purdue has two wins against the spread.
+- Purdue has two wins against the spread in five games this season.

-- Purdue's games this season have not gone over the total in five opportunities.
+- Purdue's games this year have not hit the over yet in five opportunities.

-- Purdue is 2-0 against the spread and 2-0 overall when the team puts up more than 13 points.
+- Purdue is 2-0 against the spread and 2-0 overall in games when it puts up more than 13 points.

-- Purdue is 2-3 against the spread and 3-2 overall when the team totals over 274 yards.
+- When Purdue piles up over 274 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Boilermakers have turned the ball over seven times, 12 fewer times than the Hawkeyes have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.